rmorshea/artigraph/docs/usage.md

 ## Setup

 First, you need to set up a SQLAlchemy engine and create the Artigraph tables.
-The quickest way to do this is to use the `set_engine` function, pass it a conntection string, and set `create_tables=True`.
+The quickest way to do this is to use the [set_engine][artigraph.db.set_engine] function, pass it a conntection string, and set `create_tables=True`.
 You won't need `create_tables=True` if you're using a database that already has the tables created.

 ```python
 from artigraph import set_engine